-The College provides post secondary instructional opportunities to eligible high school students by offering an Early Admission Program for academically talented high school students who are ready to benefit from college and want to enter college in advance of high school graduation.
+The college provides post secondary instructional opportunities to eligible high school students by offering an Early Admission Program for academically talented high school students who are ready to benefit from college and want to enter college in advance of high school graduation.

-Students are eligible for early admission if they meet the following criteria:
+Students are eligible for early admission if they meet all of the following requirements:

-- The student provides a certification from the local principal and/or his designee certifying that the student has a minimum cumulative grade point average of 3.5 and recommending that the student be admitted under this policy. - The student has successfully completed the eleventh grade. - The student has satisfied the Committee on Admissions, Records and Retention (RAR), recommendation via the COMET, and has placed into college level (100) English courses in both reading and writing. - The student enrolled through Early Admission is not eligible for Federal Financial Aid assistance until a high school diploma or equivalent has been achieved.
+- The student provides a certification from the local principal and/or his designee certifying that the student has a minimum cumulative GPA of 3.5, and recommending that the student be admitted under the college's Early Admission Policy. - The student has successfully completed the 11th grade. - The student has satisfied the college's committee on RAR, recommendation via the COMET, and has been placed into college level (100) English courses in both reading and writing

+The student enrolled through Early Admission is not eligible for Federal Financial Aid assistance until a high school diploma or equivalent has been achieved.